mendelbrot/serverless-flask/README.md

 ## What this app does

-It's expecting an http get request.
-It will be a json request so it needs the header `Content-Type application/json`, and the request body has the form:
+It's expecting an HTTP POST request.
+It will be a JSON request so it needs the header `Content-Type application/json`, and the request body has the form:

 ```
 {
     "name": "<your name>"
 }
 ```

+Note for if you're planning to change it to receive a GET request: HTTP POST requests have a body, but HTTP GET requests are not supposed to have a body.
+If you want to add data to a GET request, you are limited to adding it as a url encoded [query string](https://en.wikipedia.org/wiki/Query_string).
+I am not using GraphQL in this app, but this [GraphQL documentation](https://graphql.org/learn/serving-over-http/#get-request) gives an example of this general practice.

 In my mongo database there's a people collection with a document having the property `name: "Greg"`.
 When it finds a name it its people collection that matches the request, this app will respond with: